Certificates

 • Must have PEM or DER-formatted content; the corresponding file extensions are: .pem, .cer, .crt, or .der.

-• Must be issued by a trusted certificate authority.
+• Must be issued by a trusted certificate authority (see question 'Where can I request a certificate?').

 • Must be issued on a single domain (described in the CN field), such as https://kvk.nl.
 Wildcards are not permitted, for example: https://*.kvk.nl.